Rationalization (sociology): Adorno and Horkheimer's definition of "enlightenment"

-The term enlightenment is understood to describe the widest sense of thought advancement.When reaching a sense of enlightenment an individual will be liberated of their fears and will be installed within society as 'masters'.
+The term enlightenment is understood to describe the widest sense of thought advancement.
+When reaching a sense of enlightenment an individual will be liberated of their fears and will be installed within society as 'masters'.
 This term in the sense of rationalization is seen to refine levels of cogency with formal logic, creating discourse in the framework of being a rational being as it no longer poses the same importance, individuals will want to reach full enlightenment rather than use full rationality.
-In their analysis of contemporary western society, Dialectic of Enlightenment (1944, revised 1947), Theodor Adorno and Max Horkheimer developed a wide and pessimistic concept of enlightenment.
+In their analysis of contemporary western society, Dialectic of Enlightenment (1944, revised 1947), Theodor W. Adorno and Max Horkheimer developed a wide and pessimistic concept of enlightenment.
 In their analysis, enlightenment had its dark side: while trying to abolish superstition and myths by 'foundationalist' philosophy, it ignored its own 'mythical' basis.
 Its strivings towards totality and certainty led to an increasing instrumentalization of reason.
 In their view, the enlightenment itself should be enlightened and not posed as a 'myth-free' view of the world.
 For Marxist philosophy in general, rationalization is closely associated with the concept of "commodity fetishism", for the reason that not only are products designed to fulfill certain tasks, but employees are hired to fulfill specific tasks as well.

 Consumption

 Modern food consumption typifies the process of rationalization.
 Where food preparation in traditional societies is more laborious and technically inefficient, modern society has strived towards speed and precision in its delivery.
 Fast-food restaurants, designed to maximise profit, have strived toward total efficiency since their conception, and continue to do so.
 A strict level of efficiency has been accomplished in several ways, including stricter control of its workers' actions, the replacement of more complicated systems with simpler, less time-consuming ones, simple numbered systems of value meals and the addition of drive-through windows.

 Rationalization is also observable in the replacement of more traditional stores, which may offer subjective advantages to consumers, such as what sociologists consider a less regulated, more natural environment, with modern stores offering the objective advantage of lower prices to consumers.
-The case of Wal-Mart is one strong example demonstrating this transition.
-While Wal-Marts have attracted considerable criticism for effectively displacing more traditional stores, these subjective social-value concerns have held minimal effectiveness in limiting expansion of the enterprise, particularly in more rationalized nations, due to the preferences of the public for lower prices over the advantages sociologists claim for more traditional stores.
+The case of Walmart is one strong example demonstrating this transition.
+While Walmarts have attracted considerable criticism for effectively displacing more traditional stores, these subjective social-value concerns have held minimal effectiveness in limiting expansion of the enterprise, particularly in more rationalized nations, due to the preferences of the public for lower prices over the advantages sociologists claim for more traditional stores.

 The sociologist George Ritzer has used the term McDonaldization to refer, not just to the actions of the fast food restaurant, but to the general process of rationalization.
 Ritzer distinguishes four primary components of McDonaldization: